 Yuuka is a strange case, because she is often portrayed as a violent maniac who takes delight in torture and violence, but also has a tender side to those she likes.
 In canon, her violent side was only seen in the PC-98 era, whose canonicity is disputed; in the Windows era, she's only violent towards people who disturb her flowers, being more interested in creeping them out instead of beating them, and mostly got into fights because the heroines keep accusing her of being in the way/causing an incident.

 Yukari is a schemer and controls Gensokyo, but is often asleep and is very weird, even by youkai standards, and loves trolling the hell out of Reimu and whoever crosses her path for giggles, while removing threats to whatever upsets the balance in Gensokyo.
 It's canon, but fanon either turns her into Deadpool or an Evil Overlord.

-Speaking of Garrosh, the playerbase's complete and utter hatred of the guy has lead to blizzard Flanderizing him from a young hothead who's slowly coming to understand responsibility, to a brutal Evil Overlord who thinks anything less than his own Kor'kron soldiers are worthless and is currently messing around with powers far beyond the scope of what any mortal should handle.
+Speaking of Garrosh, the playerbase's complete and utter hatred of the guy has lead to Blizzard Flanderizing him from a young hothead who's slowly coming to understand responsibility, to a brutal Evil Overlord who thinks anything less than his own Kor'kron soldiers are worthless and was messing around with powers far beyond the scope of what any mortal should handle.